Kiaka007/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 From the UI, we can ``view`` and ``control`` the following:

 * **Users:** Shows a list of users that are signed to the domain.
 We can create, edit or delete a user from this interface.
 * **Permissions:** This is a list of the different sets of roles a user can have.
-Each role has a set of permissions that the DO can modify as per their norms.
+Each role has a set of permissions that the DO (Data Owner) can modify as per their norms.
 * **Requests:** This list two types of requests Data Requests and Privacy Budget Upgrade requests.

    * **Data Requests:** If users want complete access to a data/variable, they can request so from the DO.
 Such requests will be listed here, and the DO can manually decide which ones to approve or reject.
    * **Privacy Budget Requests:** These requests pertain to the Privacy budget upgrade requested by a DS.
 The DO can decide if they want to assign the given privacy budget to the user or deny their requests.